 4. Elk & deer

-These are the most commonly seen wild animals in Banff and Jasper National Parks.
-During the elk rutting season, from late August to mid-October, you can often hear their high pitched calls before you see them.
+These are the most commonly seen wild animals in Canada, especially in Banff and Jasper National Parks.
+During the elk rutting season, from late August to mid-October, you can often hear their high-pitched calls before seeing them.

-You can often observe herds of elk on the golf course in Banff or a barbeque area by the Bow River.
+You can often observe elk herds on the golf course in Banff or a barbeque area by the Bow River.

 An epic travel guide to the Canadian Rockies - herd of elk